DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

+<a name="object-model-anchor"></a>

 ## The Lightrail Object Model
 The full API object model is here for your reference.
 Depending on your use-case, you may not need to use every object/endpoint.
 Read on for use-case elaboration

 ![Lightrail Object Model](http://resources.giftbit.com/api/embeddedimages/Lightrail_Object_Model_(stacked).png)